-Dillingham city council election set for Oct.
+Dillingham City Council election set for Oct.
 1

 Kaleb Westfall shares those concerns about the city’s budget.
 Westfall started commercial fishing in Bristol Bay in 2001.
 His decision to run was sparked by a desire to give back to his community.
 He wants to seek out new revenue streams for the city and improve public safety.

 Absentee voting is open until Sept.
-30. Voters can cast absentee ballots in person at the Dillingham City office.
-Polls will be open Tuesday Oct.
+30. Voters can cast absentee ballots in person at the Dillingham City Hall.
+Polls will be open Tuesday, Oct.
 1 from 8:00 a.m. until 5:00 p.m.

 Find KDLG's coverage of the school board election here.